EU funds Design Study for European Plasma Accelerator

 Three million euros for European Plasma Research Accelerator with eXcellence In Applications (EuPRAXIA) project

 The European Union supports the development of a novel plasma particle accelerator with three million euros from the Horizon2020 program.
-The EU project EuPRAXIA (European Plasma Research Accelerator with eXcellence In Applications) will produce a design study for a European plasma research accelerator building on work carried out by some of the LA³NET partners.
+The EU project EuPRAXIA (European Plasma Research Accelerator with eXcellence In Applications) will produce a design study for a European plasma research accelerator focussing on applications of the new technology.
 Plasma acceleration promises to shrink costs and size of particle accelerators for science, medical applications and industry significantly.

 “EuPRAXIA will define the missing step towards a new generation of plasma accelerators with the potential for dramatically reduced size and cost,” said EuPRAXIA coordinator Ralph Assmann from DESY.
 “It will ensure that Europe is kept at the forefront of accelerator-based science and applications.”
-The EuPRAXIA consortium brings together 16 laboratories and universities from five EU member states, including LA³NET partners STFC, LOA, University of Strathclyde, and University of Liverpool.
+The EuPRAXIA consortium includes 16 laboratories and universities from five EU member states.
 In addition, it includes 18 associated partners from eight countries, involving leading institutes in the EU, Japan, China and the United States.

 Image of a plasma cell.
 Credit: Heiner Müller-Elsner/DESY